lmanul/424/index.md

 f.
 Opening of bank accounts on behalf of the Condominium and designating the signatories required therefor.

 g.
-Purchasing or leasing or otherwise acquiring in the mame of the Board of Managers, or its designee, corporate or otherwise, on behalf of all Unit Owners, Units offered for sale or lease surrendered by their Owners to the Board of Managers. ,
+Purchasing or leasing or otherwise acquiring in the name of the Board of Managers, or its designee, corporate or otherwise, on behalf of all Unit Owners, Units offered for sale or lease surrendered by their Owners to the Board of Managers. ,